 make a late submission of that report.

-(7) Despite subsection (5), the Authority may on good causecause at any time order a property practitioner by notice in writing to submit to the Authority within a period stated in such notice, but not less than 30 days, an audited statement prepared by an auditor fully setting out the state of affairs in respect of the matters referred to in subsection (5)(b).
+(7) Despite subsection (5), the Authority may on good cause at any time order a property practitioner by notice in writing to submit to the Authority within a period stated in such notice, but not less than 30 days, an audited statement prepared by an auditor fully setting out the state of affairs in respect of the matters referred to in subsection (5)(b).

 (8) The Minister may prescribe circumstances under which a property practitioner may be exempted from keeping a trust account.